twota/terms-of-service-and-privacy-policy/README.md

 4.6 Match and Message Limits

-▪Maximum active matches: [X] matches
+▪Maximum active matches: 2 matches

-▪Maximum messages per match: [X] messages
+▪Maximum messages per match: 14 messages

-✅ Note: If a user exceeds [X] active matches, they will be unable to interact with new users or existing matches until they unmatch one or more to return within the permitted limit.
+✅ Note: If a user exceeds 2 active matches, they will be unable to interact with new users or existing matches until they unmatch one or more to return within the permitted limit.

 4.7 Account Deletion